RVing to Alaska On Your Own

 I am amazed by the number of e-mails I receive asking questions about going to Alaska.
 Mentioning the Alaskan trip during our seminar presentations all over the nation would also set off a number of questions.

 Before our first RV trip up there, I tried to find any book on going to Alaska by RV but there weren’t any.
-There were a handful of campground-recommendation books and a bunch of travelogue-type books and videos on how great Alaska looks—some good and some a waste of money.
+There were a handful of campground-recommendation books and a whole bunch of travelogue-type books and videos on how great Alaska looks—some good and some a waste of money.
 But I believe “RVing to Alaska On Your Own” is the only book devoted to “how” to plan and make the trip to Alaska by RV and be efficient, safe, and cost effective.

 This book assumes you are going to drive up and back in your RV.
 If you are interested in taking the Alaskan ferry either direction, get my companion eBook entitled, “RVing to Alaska By Ferry.”
 See it at aboutrving.com/store

 There are a few trips that are perfect for RVs.
-All other modes of travel will have certain limitations.
+All other modes of travel will have certain negative limitations.
 RVing to Alaska is a long trip but a great one.
 I believe it is the best destination for RVers.
 There are tens of thousands of other destinations for RVers but Alaska is the best in my opinion.

 We have been to Alaska on four different cruises AND four times—that’s four full summers—in our RV.
-Three trips in the same coach and one in another.
+We did three trips in the same coach and our most recent one last summer (2018) in a different coach.
 It worked.
 You can, too.
 It was wonderful.
 Can’t wait to go back.
 Try it.